Jolly Roger: By other units

 The practice, while commonly associated with British submarines, is not restricted to them.
 During World War II, Allied submariners working with Royal Navy fleets adopted the process from their British counterparts.
 While operating in the Mediterranean, the Polish submarines ORP Sokół and ORP Dzik were presented with Jolly Rogers by General Władysław Sikorski, and continued to update them during the war.
 At least one British surface ship recorded their U-boat kills through silhouettes on a Jolly Roger.
 The Australian submarine HMAS Onslow flew the Jolly Roger in 1980, following her successful participation in the Kangaroo 3 wargame as an opposing submarine: the flag bore the silhouettes of the seven surface ships involved, as during the exercise, Onslow had successfully 'sunk' all seven.

 During the Vietnam war an urgent airfield was needed at Quảng Trị by the United States forces.
 U.S. Seabee Battalions 1, 3, 4, 7, 11, 74, 121, and 133 all sent detachments of men and equipment to get the job done.
-Those detachments dubbed themselves the Ghost Battalion and chose the Jolly Roger for the Battalion's colours.
+Construction of the airfield necessitated the removal of 11,000 graves.
+Those detachments dubbed themselves the Ghost Battalion and chose the Jolly Roger for the Battalion's colors.

+During the Vietnam War, United States Marine Corps Radar Technicians with MACS-4 stationed at Monkey Mountain stole a Jolly Roger from a nearby bar and flew it from atop their radar.
+It has since been used by Aviation Radar Technicians as a symbol of their history and identity.

 The Kuperjanov Infantry Battalion, part of the Estonian Land Forces, uses the Jolly Roger as its insignia.

 Three distinct U.S. Naval Aviation squadrons have used the name and insignia of the Jolly Roger: VF-17/VF-5B/VF-61, VF-84, and VF-103, since redesignated as VFA-103.
 While these are distinctly different squadrons that have no lineal linkage, they all share the same Jolly Roger name, the skull and crossbones insignia and traditions.

 At least twice in 2017, the USS Jimmy Carter, an American attack submarine modified to support special forces operations, returned to its home port flying a Jolly Roger.
 The flag was traditionally an indicative of a successful mission.

 The three American destroyers named USS Kidd have all flown the Jolly Roger; they were named for US Navy Rear Admiral Isaac C. Kidd, not for William Kidd.

+The Jolly Roger is also commonly used by private PMC contractors, in form of patches velcroed on uniforms and tactical jackets.